mt-67/Automated_DB_Monitoring/README.md

 Cassandra will store the logs of our database, for this we have written a python script « cassandra_storing_logs.py »

 # AWS Lambda

+Install the AWS CLI in the console.

+I wrote the script « aws_lambda.py » AWS Lambda function in Python for responding to events in PostgreSQL and has set up triggers for calling the function.

 # The project team